briananstett/k8-presentation/1_Docker/README.md

 # 1. Docker
-[Docker](https://docs.docker.com/) is one of the most popular container runtimes we use at 24G.
+[Docker](https://docs.docker.com/) is one of the most popular container runtimes and the onewe use at 24G.
+See this [article](https://www.docker.com/resources/what-container) for more information about what a container is.
 #### Table of Contents
 * [Installation](#installation)
 * [Dockerfile](#dockerfile)